How To Make Beautiful Bath Bombs

 Step 10: Unmold and Shrink Wrap

-After the molds have rested, uncovered, for at least six hours, you can unmold the finished bath bombs.
+After the molds have rested, uncovered, for at least six hours (though 8-12 hours is safer), you can unmold the finished bath bombs.

 Bath bombs unmold easily from silicone molds.